dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/3-Negative and Positive Frequencies.md

+# 📊 Understanding Positive and Negative Word Frequencies in NLP

 A frequency dictionary is a specialized type of lexicon used in Natural Language Processing (NLP) that organizes words based on their frequency of occurrence within a specific corpus.
 This tool is particularly beneficial for linguistic research, language learning, and various applications in text analysis.

 ## 📑 Table of Contents